- 8 best practices for managing and organizing remote teams

-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

-“You’d be amazed how much quality collective thought can be captured using two simple tools: a voice connection and a shared screen.”Jason Fried, CEO of Basecamp
+“You’d be amazed how much quality collective thought can be captured using two simple tools: a voice connection and a shared screen.” — Jason Fried, CEO of Basecamp

 This isn’t another article that will fully credit Covid for enabling remote working.
 The independence to work from any part of the world is something corporates have demanded for a long time.
-However, it only took a global pandemic to realize that work can be done and companies can still make profits even when all their employees work from home
+However, it only took a global pandemic to realize that work can be done and companies can still make profits even when all their employees work from home.

 With that, the immediate burden falls on the managers managing people from different parts of the world.
 It is like maintaining a long-distance relationship of a professional nature.
 Thankfully, the availability of technology, resources, and tools has made face-to-face working a thing of the past.
-However, not everything can be a cakewalk, and this article hopes to help those managers who find this new setup challenging
+However, not everything can be a cakewalk, and this article hopes to help those managers who find this new setup challenging.

 8 best practices for managing and organizing remote teams